AnnikaTjuka/annikatjuka.github.io/index.md

 ### Academic Education

-2019 - Present | **PhD Student**
-International Max Planck Research School for the Science of Human History (IMPRS-SHH) and Friedrich-Schiller-Universität Jena.
+2019 - Present | **PhD Student** at International Max Planck Research School for the Science of Human History (IMPRS-SHH) and Friedrich-Schiller-Universität Jena.
 Supervisors: Dr. Johann-Mattis List and Prof. Dr. Volker Gast

-2016 - 2019 | **Master of Arts in Linguistics**
+2016 - 2019 | **Master of Arts in Linguistics** at
 Humboldt-Universität zu Berlin

-2012 - 2016 | **Bachelor of Arts in German Linguistics and Scandinavian Studies**
-Humboldt-Universität zu Berlin
+2012 - 2016 | **Bachelor of Arts in German Linguistics and Scandinavian Studies** at Humboldt-Universität zu Berlin

 ### Work experience (in Academia)